MulberryBeacon/anarky/README.md

 * Ability to save the generated MP3 files in a new folder.
 The user will be able to define the path to the MP3 folder as a command line argument (-d flag).
 * Broaden the range of command line options:
 	* Currently, the user can only pass one file name as an argument (if no file is given or the argument is not a file, the program crashes);
 	* Allow for one or more file names as arguments (-f flag);
 	* If no file names are given, the program will go through the contents of the current folder and convert any FLAC files it finds;
 * Global file checking and exception handling.

+Version 0.1.2 will have the following features:
+* New round of deep testing, bug fixing and code normalization;
+* Add the album cover to the set of metadata copied from FLAC to MP3 files;
+* Global file checking and exception handling.

 License